hannahro15/July24Hackathon-United-Events/README.md

 #### New user
 - As a new user I should be able to navigate to registration page from the home page
 - As a new user, when I visit the application’s homepage, I should be able to see an option to register for a new account.
-- As a new user, when on the registration page, I should be able to fill out the form with their name, email, and password.
+- As a new user, when on the registration page, I should be able to fill out the form with my name, email, and password.
 - As a new user, when I have filled out the registration form I should be able to submit the form easily and the system should validate the form fields such as checking for valid email format and password strength etc.
 - When the new user submits the form, the system should create a new user account in the database.
 - When a new user's account has been created and is successful, the user should see a confirmation message that their account has been created.